-Ten impacts were identified that are of relevance to any development in a natural environment.
+Ten impacts were identified that are of relevance to a development of this nature in a natural environment.
 Impacts were placed in three categories, namely:

+• Direct impacts:

-- Direct impacts: - Destruction of threatened and protected flora species; - Direct impacts on threatened fauna species; - Destruction of sensitive/ pristine habitat types; - Direct impacts on common fauna species; - Indirect Impacts: - Floristic species changes subsequent to development; - Faunal interactions with structures, servitudes and personnel; - Impacts on surrounding habitat/ species; - Cumulative Impacts: - Impacts on SA's conservation obligations & targets (VEGMAP vegetation types); - o Increase in local and regional fragmentation/ isolation of habitat; and - o Increase in environmental degradation.
+Destruction of threatened and protected flora species;

+- Direct impacts on threatened fauna species; - Destruction of sensitive/ pristine habitat types; - Direct impacts on common fauna species; - Indirect Impacts: - Floristic species changes subsequent to development; - Faunal interactions with structures, servitudes and personnel; - Impacts on surrounding habitat/ species; - Cumulative Impacts: - Impacts on SA's conservation obligations & targets (VEGMAP vegetation types); - ${\odot}$ $\,$ Increase in local and regional fragmentation/ isolation of habitat; and - Increase in environmental degradation.